 - Always wear a dust mask or respirator and eye protection while buffing!

 - A clear ceramic coating will protect your part after buffing.

 - Steel and magnesium parts must be protected with a coating, bare steel will rust quickly and magnesium corrodes in a matter of hours.
 Stainless steel and aluminum can be left bare without corrosion issues, as long as you keep the parts clean and out of the weather during storage.

 - To achieve a consistent brushed look on larger parts, finish it by hand with a hand pad, going in the same direction you were buffing in.

-Thanks for the great review Tracy!
+Incredible work Thomas, thanks for sharing those pictures!
 Always a pleasure doing business with you.

 After looking for cleaning wheels for a while in local stores I couldn't find anything to do the job quite right then I found pryme the products work phenomenal and I will forever be a customer!

 Your review is much appreciated Kale!
 I'm happy you were able to find the products helpful.
 Looking forward to working with you again.

 If you are into restoring bikes, Cameron's abrasive wheels are something you must have in your workshop.